Rudolf Duala Manga Bell: Early life and reign

 Manga Bell was born in 1873 in Douala in an area that would later become part of the German colony of Kamerun.
 He was the eldest son of Manga Ndumbe Bell, king of the Bell lineage of the Duala people.
 Manga Bell was raised to appreciate both African and European ways of life.
 His Westernized uncle David Mandessi Bell had a great impact on him, and as a youth he attended school in both Douala and Germany.
-During the 1890s he attended the Gymnasium of Ulm, Germany, although no direct record of his time there survives.
+During the 1890s he attended the Gymnasium of Ulm, Germany, although no direct record of his time there survived.
 Manga Bell was made Ein-Jähriger, indicating that he held a certificate for education beyond the primary level but below the Abitur earned for completion of secondary studies.
 When the prince returned to Kamerun, he was one of the most highly educated men in the colony by Western standards.
 He made other periodic visits to Europe, such as when he travelled to Berlin, Germany, and Manchester, England, with his father in 1902.
 In Manchester, he met the mayor at town hall and was mentioned in the October edition of the African Times (where the editor doubted that he and his father were actual royalty).
 Manga Bell married Emily Engome Dayas, the daughter of an English trader and a Duala woman.

 When his father died on 2 September 1908, Manga Bell succeeded as the king of the Duala Bell lineage.
-He was traditionally installed on 2 May 1910 by the paramount chief of Bonaberi.
+He was traditionally installed on 2nd May 1910 by the paramount chief of Bonaberi.
 Manga Bell inherited an 8,000 mark pension, cocoa and timber interests in the Mungo River valley, property and real estate in Douala, and a lucrative position as head of an appeals court with jurisdiction over the Cameroon littoral.
 His father and grandfather, Ndumbe Lobe Bell, left him in a strong political position with Bell dominant over the other Duala lineages.
 However, his father also left him a substantial debt of 7,000 marks.
 Rudolf Duala Manga Bell was forced to rent buildings to European interests and move his own offices inland to the Douala neighbourhood of Bali.
 He owned 200 hectares of cocoa plantations in 1913, a large amount by Duala standards; his debt had been reduced to 3,000 marks by 13 July 1912.

 Manga Bell's reign was European in character.
 His relations with the Germans were largely positive, and he was viewed as a good citizen and collaborator.
 Nevertheless, at times he ran afoul of the colonial administrators.
 In 1910, for example, the German authorities arrested him and accused him (with no proof) of collusion with a large bank robbery.